-1. Championship points shall be awarded only to residents of the State of Arizona who are members of Central Arizona Trials.
+1. Championship points shall be awarded only to members of Central Arizona Trials.
 If a rider joins or renews their membership after the current trials season has begun, Championship points will only be awarded from that date until the end of the current trials season.

 2. Due to legal and safety implications, a DOT, Snell 95 or any FIM approved helmet must be worn whenever operating a motorcycle at a trials site.

 3. Each machine must have an effective silencer, tether type kill switch and spark arrestor.
 Machines competing in an event must have a U.S. Forest Service (USFS) approved spark arrestor or a USFS approval sticker per A.R.S.
 28-1179.
 Electric motorcycles do not require a spark arrestor or silencer.